drake-mer/java-algorithms/README.md

 # Java Algorithms

-Content of the package at the date of writing

 ## Randomized Queue

 A randomized queue is a data structure that allows to push with an O(1) complexity and to pop items randomly chosen, again with an O(1) complexity.